qrst07/cloudmc-standard-kb/en/basic-concepts/main-cloudmc-entities.md

 ---

 CloudMC has a powerful user and resource model, providing multi-tenant enterprise-level features for connecting a variety of different services.
-The following is a list of the main entities that provide CloudMC functionality.
+The following is a list of the main entities that provide functionality and security in CloudMC.

 ### CloudMC entities